Climate Change Indicators: Drought

-Drought conditions can negatively affect agriculture, water supplies, energy production, and many other aspects of society.
+Drought conditions can negatively affect agriculture, water supplies, energy production, human health, and many other aspects of society.
 The impacts vary depending on the type, location, intensity, and duration of the drought.
 For example, effects on agriculture can range from slowed plant growth to severe crop losses, while water supply impacts can range from lowered reservoir levels and dried-up streams to major water shortages.
 Prolonged droughts pose a particular threat to indigenous populations because of their economic and cultural dependence on land and water supplies.
-Warming and drought can threaten medicinal and culturally important plants and animals and can reduce water quality and availability, making tribal populations particularly vulnerable to waterborne illnesses.2 Lower streamflow and groundwater levels can also harm plants and animals, and dried-out vegetation increases the risk of wildfires.
+Warming and drought can threaten medicinal and culturally important plants and animals and can reduce water quality and availability, making tribal populations particularly vulnerable to waterborne illnesses.
+Lower streamflow and groundwater levels can also harm ecosystems more broadly, by harming plants and animals and increasing the risk of wildfires (see the Wildfires indicator).

 About the Indicator

 During the 20th century, many indices were created to measure drought severity by looking at precipitation, soil moisture, stream flow, vegetation health, and other variables.4 Figure 1 shows annual values of the most widely used index, the Palmer Drought Severity Index, which is calculated from precipitation and temperature measurements at weather stations.
 An index value of zero represents the average moisture conditions observed between 1931 and 1990 at a given location.
 A positive value means conditions are wetter than average, while a negative value is drier than average.
 Index values from locations across the contiguous 48 states have been averaged together to produce the national values shown in Figure 1.